Cyber4All/competency-ecosystem-docs/index.md

 The Competency Constructor API provides users with a programmatic way to access competencies built using our structure.
 You can use the API to build custom integrations with our competency data model or retrieve released and deprecated competencies.

 {: .note }
-We’ve designed the Competency Constructor API to utilize standard REST verbs and return competency resources in JSON format.
+We’ve designed the Competency Constructor API to utilize both REST and GRAPHQL.
+Both standards are used to return competency resources in JSON format.

 # Feedback